 Compare IPCC Scenarios Interactive

 The Intergovernmental Panel on Climate Change (IPCC) recognizes that future human behaviors will play a large role in determining how Earth's climate changes over the coming century.
 We simply don't know how societies and governments will deal with the problem of human emissions of greenhouse gases (GHG) in the years ahead.
-To account for this type of uncertainty, the IPCC put forth several possible scenarios of future human GHG emissions in their 2007 Assessment Report.
-The interactive below provides an overview of the 6 major scenarios used in the IPCC's 2007 report to estimate future climate.
+To account for this type of uncertainty, the IPCC put forth several possible scenarios of future human greenhouse gas (GHG) emissions.
+These scenarios are based on Shared Socioeconomic Pathways (SSPs), which determine likely emissions of greenhouse gases based on different climate policies.
+The table below provides an overview of the five major scenarios used in the IPCC's 2021 report.